 - Find out which major tech companies support the Honest Ads Act

 - Dive into this peer-reviewed research study on digital loopholes that allow foreign interference in U.S. elections

-- View a letter from ReFormers Caucus members urging support for the Honest Ads Act
+- View a letter from more than 115 ReFormers Caucus members urging support for the Honest Ads Act

 - Issue One press release from 116th Congress re-introduction: Republicans and Democrats in both chambers unite to protect U.S. elections from foreign actors